 What is an Appeal in a Family Law matter?

-In an Appeal, you are seeking a higher court (i.e. the Family Court of Australia or the Full Court of the Family Court of Australia, as appropriate) to set aside a decision made by a Judicial Officer of the lower court (i.e. the Federal Circuit Court of Australia (to the Family Court) or the Family Court of Australia (to the Full Court).
+In Family Law, an appeal happens when Orders have been made, and a party to those orders wishes to have them changed.
+In an appeal, you are asking a higher Court (i.e. the Family Court of Australia or the Full Court of the Family Court of Australia, as appropriate) to set aside a decision made by a Judicial Officer of a lower court (i.e. the Federal Circuit Court of Australia (to the Family Court) or the Family Court of Australia (to the Full Court)).

 Your Appeal will be dismissed if it is unsuccessful.

 Do I need a lawyer to appeal or can I do it myself?

 It is strongly recommended that you obtain independent legal advice in relation to an Appeal.
 Even if you plan to conduct an Appeal yourself, it is important to obtain independent legal advice on whether you have valid legal grounds to appeal.